-The undersigned environmental groups write today on behalf of our millions of members and supporters to express our strong opposition to the confirmation of D.C.
+We write today on behalf of our millions of members and supporters to express our strong opposition to the confirmation of D.C.
 Circuit Judge Brett Kavanaugh to a lifetime seat on the United States Supreme Court.
-Judge Kavanaugh is an unacceptable choice for the Supreme Court, and we urge the Senate to reject his nomination.
+Judge Kavanaugh is an unacceptable choice for the Supreme Court, and we urge the Senate to immediately suspend his nomination hearing, and to ultimately reject his nomination.